scottgal/mostlylucid.eufysecurity/README.md

 A .NET client library for controlling Eufy Security devices by connecting to Eufy cloud servers and local/remote stations over P2P.

+> ****🚨🚨🚨 WARNING  🚨🚨🚨**** This is absolutely not production ready.
+As it stands this is JUST the output of the automated conversion and still needs cleanup work.
+I'm still workign out the auth piece so you can actually connect.
+STAY TUNED.

 > **🙏 Credits:** This project is a C# port of the excellent [eufy-security-client](https://github.com/bropat/eufy-security-client) TypeScript library by [bropat](https://github.com/bropat).
 All credit for the original design, protocol reverse-engineering, and implementation goes to bropat and the contributors of the original project.
 This .NET port was created with assistance from Claude AI to bring this functionality to the .NET ecosystem.

 ## Features